Dungyichao/Digital_Signal_Processing/README.md

 However, integrated circuit is difficult to make resistors directly in silicon, so <b>switched capacitor filter</b> come to the rescue.
 Notice that, in most systems, the frequency band between about 0.4 and 0.5 of the sampling frequency is an unusable wasteland of filter roll-off and aliased signals.

+### 2.1.5 Multirate data conversion
+There is a strong trend in electronics to replace analog circuitry with digital algorithms.
+Multirate techniques, using more than one sampling rate in the same system.
+#### Deal with input: decimation

+### Deal with output: interpolation